Jeimer Candelario Player Props: Nationals vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff ranks third in the league with a collective 9.5 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings compiled by the Astros pitching staff ranks third in the league.

-- The Astros have a 3.30 team ERA that ranks first among all MLB pitching staffs.
+- The Astros have a 3.27 team ERA that leads all MLB pitching staffs.

-- Astros pitchers combine to allow 69 home runs (1.0 per game), the 10th-fewest in baseball.
+- Astros pitchers combine to give up 69 home runs (one per game), the seventh-fewest in baseball.

-- Valdez gets the start for the Astros, his 14th of the season.
-He is 6-5 with a 2.36 ERA and 89 strikeouts in 84 2/3 innings pitched.
+- Javier makes the start for the Astros, his 14th of the season.
+He is 7-1 with a 3.13 ERA and 74 strikeouts in 74 2/3 innings pitched.

-- In his last appearance on Thursday, the left-hander threw five innings against the Toronto Blue Jays, giving up three earned runs while surrendering four hits.
+- In his last time out on Friday, the right-hander tossed five innings against the Cleveland Guardians, allowing four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.